austinpray/gulp-npm-script-sync/README.md

 gulp-npm-script-sync [![Build Status](https://travis-ci.org/austinpray/gulp-npm-script-sync.svg?branch=master)](https://travis-ci.org/austinpray/gulp-npm-script-sync)
 ====================

-Syncs all your gulp tasks into the scripts section of your package.json. `gulp watch`, for instance, can be run as `npm run watch`. npm will use the local gulp inside your `node_modules` folder, so there is no need to install gulp globally to run the tasks.
+Syncs all your gulp tasks into the scripts section of your package.json.
+For instance: `gulp watch` can be run as `npm run watch`. npm will use the local gulp inside your `node_modules` folder, so there is no need to install gulp globally to run the tasks. [inspired by this stackoverflow question.](http://stackoverflow.com/a/27166589/1585343)

 ## install